Text: 1 Timothy 2:1-2

 How easy is it to pray for the perpetrators of evil not in the sense that God would strike them down with fire and brimstone, but that they would come to see that God’s ways to solve an issue is not with violence and harm but with an openness to the power of the Holy Spirit so they can be guided to seek better ways, calmer ways, more humane ways to deal with others.

 How many have prayed for those religious and political leaders who only speak with such bitterness, hatred and loathing of everything western and constantly threaten violence against the unbelievers?
-One would suppose that Paul’s encouragement to pray for
+One would suppose that Paul’s encouragement to pray for everyone includes those people as well.

 How easy is it to pray for those you don’t like – perhaps a person with whom you have had a falling out; the person you absolutely loathe; the person who has hurt you deeply?

-all people.
+I’m sure Paul included those people when he says that we should pray for all people.
 It’s easy to pray for parents, sons and daughters, friends, fellow Christians, but how hard it is to pray for all people.

 And then Paul makes his advice to Timothy really hard to carry out.
-He says we are to pray for “kings and all others in authority”.
+He says we are to pray for “kings and all others in authorityâ€.

 Mayors and regional council members,